 Based on their location is the simplest way to filter lines.
-It is useful when you want to inspect, say, the top 5 lines of a file, or when you want extract a particular row from the output of another command-line tool.
+It is useful when you want to inspect, say, the top 5 lines of a file, or when you want to extract a particular row from the output of another command-line tool.

-If you want to extract or remove lines based on their contents then use grep which is canonical command-line tool for filtering lines.
+If you want to extract or remove lines based on their contents then use grep which is the canonical command-line tool for filtering lines.
 We can print every line that matches a certain pattern or regular expression.

 When you’re in the process of formulating your data pipeline and have a bulk of data, then debugging your pipeline can be cumbersome.
 In that case, sampling from the data might be useful.
 The core reason of the command-line tool sample is to get a subset of the data by outputting only a particular percentage of the input on a line-by-line basis.

 Command-line tool tr, which stands for translate that can be used to replace the individual characters.
-For example, spaces can be replaced by comma as follows:
+For example, spaces can be replaced by a comma as follows:

 $ echo 'hello world!' | tr ' ' ',' Hello,world!